Am I entitled to be paid for training? Columbus Ohio Overtime Attorneys

 - the employee does not perform productive work during the training.

 Attendance is not voluntary if, an employee’s employer requires attendance.
 In addition, training is directly related to an employee’s job if it is “designed to make the employee handle his job more effectively as distinguished from training him for another job, or to a new or additional skill.”

-Contact our office for a FREE consultation with a Columbus Ohio Overtime Lawyer if you have questions about pay for training time or overtime wages.
+Contact our office for a FREE consultation with Columbus Ohio Overtime Lawyers if you have questions about pay for training time or overtime wages.

 We are here to help you with any issues related to your compensation.
 Depending on the circumstances of your training time, you may be entitled to pay for training.
-Please feel free to contact our office today to speak with a Columbus Ohio Overtime Lawyer about training time, travel pay, overtime, wages, or any other questions you have about your pay.
-You may contact our office for a FREE consultation with a Columbus Ohio Overtime Lawyer by filling out the information on our contact page or calling 1-614-949-1181.
+Please feel free to contact our office today to speak with Columbus Ohio Overtime Lawyers about training time, travel pay, overtime, wages, or any other questions you have about your pay.
+You may contact our office for a FREE consultation with Columbus Ohio Overtime Lawyers by filling out the information on our contact page or calling 1-614-949-1181.